sneidenfernandes/SQL/README.md

 # SQL

 Welcome to my SQL Repository!
-This collection contains a variety of SQL excercises from various sites, SQL Projects And Case Studies.
+This collection contains a variety of SQL excercises from various sites, SQL Projects And Case Studies which I have been / will work towards.